Envelopes of holomorphy and extension of functions of bounded type: Abstract

 \section{Abstract}

-In this article we characterize the envelope of holomorphy for the algebra of bounded type holomorphic functions on Riemann domains over a Banach space in terms of the spectrum of the algebra.
-We prove that evaluations at points of the envelope are always continuous but we show an example of a balanced open subset of $c_0$ where the extensions to the envelope are not necessarily of bounded type, answering a question posed by Hirschowitz in 1972.
-We show that for bounded balanced sets the extensions are of bounded type.
-We also consider extensions to the bidual, and show some properties of the spectrum in the case of the unit ball of $\ell_p$.
+We study the extension of holomorphic functions of bounded type defined on an open subset of a Banach space, to larger domains.
+For this, we first characterize the envelope of holomorphy of a Riemann domain over a Banach space, with respect to the algebra of bounded type holomorphic functions, in terms of the spectrum of the algebra.
+We then give a simple description of the envelopes of balanced open sets and relate the concepts of domain of holomorphy and polynomial convexity.
+We show that for bounded balanced sets, extensions to the envelope are always of bounded type, and that this does not necessarily hold for unbounded sets, answering a question posed by Hirschowitz in 1972.
+We also consider extensions to open subsets of the bidual, present some Banach-Stone type results and show some properties of the spectrum when the domain is the unit ball of $\ell_p$.